ashik-amante/task_nest_client/README.md

 ##  Features

 -  **Browse & Filter Jobs** – Users can explore jobs by category:
-  - On-Site Jobs
+  - Category (Types of jobs)
-  - Remote Jobs
+  - WorkMode (onsite,hybrid,remote)
-  - Hybrid Jobs
+  - Search by job title
-  - Part-Time Jobs
+  - Sort by deadline
-  - All Jobs (combined view)
+  -

 -  **Job Management System**
   - Add new jobs with detailed info